Bjermo/bjermo.github.io/_pages/about.md

 About me
 ======
 I have a master's degree in mathematics from Uppsala University, which I later supplemented with three semesters of statistics.
-After working as a statistician at Statistics Sweden (SCB) and the National Agency of Education (Skolverket) for about six years, I started as a doctoral student at the Department of Statistics of Stockholm University.
+After working as a statistician at Statistics Sweden (SCB) and the National Agency of Education (Skolverket) for about six years, I began my doctoral studies in the Department of Statistics at Stockholm University.
 I defended my thesis, entitled "Test Design for Mean Ability Growth and Optimal Item Calibration for Achievement Tests" in December 2021, supervised by Frank Miller.
 After working for one year as a temporary lecturer, I started a position as a postdoctoral researcher at the Division of Statistics and Machine Learning (STIMA) at Linköping University.

-Besides my research interests, I am interested in science in general.
-Especially mathematics, theoretical physics, and astronomy.
-Even though my understanding of the latter is at a layman's level.
+Besides my research interests, I am interested in science in general—especially mathematics, theoretical physics, and astronomy.
 If you have any research interests you would like to discuss, don't hesitate to contact me!

 Research